NuttaneeKnight/advancedWebDeveloper/readme.md

 # Justify-content

-- justify-content > Defines how space is distributed between items in flex container "Along the main axis"
+- justify-content > Defines how space is distributed between items in flex container "Along the main axis" (Just follows the flex items around technically)